warpedrhubarb/brain-games-react/README.md

 ## Description

-Brain Games is a mathematical quiz <a href="https://github.com/warpedrhubarb/brain-games">first built for command line<a>, redone with GUI with modern React Hooks.
+Brain Games is a mathematical quiz <a href="https://github.com/warpedrhubarb/brain-games">first built for command line</a>, redone with GUI with modern React Hooks.
 You can also draw doodles on the background if you get bored with math :)

-<a href="https://react95.io/">React95 UI components<a> are used for this classic 90's look.
+<a href="https://react95.io/">React95 UI components</a> are used for this classic 90's look.

 The app consists of five games: